 1. SMART Goal Setting

 Just like adults hoping to advance their careers, goal-setting is a powerful practice for students.
-That said, they need structure and support creating goals that are specific, measurable, attainable, relevant, and timely.
-Too often the goals students set for themselves are either nonexistent or too lofty to achieve in the foreseeable future.
-When students fail to set goals, they lack focus.
-When they set unattainable goals, they may get discouraged or frustrated.
+That said, they need structure and support in articulating goals that are specific, measurable, attainable, relevant, and timely.
+Too often, the goals students set for themselves are too general or too lofty to achieve in the foreseeable future.
+Students who do not set goals may lack focus or the motivation to persevere in the face of challenges.
+Students who set unattainable goals may get discouraged or frustrated.

-Starting the grading period with a SMART goal setting session can help students focus their energy on specific goals they want to accomplish or work toward in that 6 week grading period.
+Starting the grading period with a SMART goal-setting session can help students focus their energy on specific goals they want to accomplish or work toward–academically, personally, and/or behaviorally.

-Exit tickets are great for collecting formative assessment data and checking in with students, but they can also be used to build a routine that encourages kids to think about what they learned, how they learned it, what questions they still have, and how they might teach a peer.
-End of the week exit tickets can encourage a quick, reflective practice while also providing teachers with invaluable information about what their kids think they are learning.
+Exit tickets are great for collecting formative assessment data and checking in with students.
+Teachers can also use exit tickets to create a routine that encourages kids to think about what they learned, how they learned it, what questions they still have, and how they might teach a peer.
+End-of-the-week exit tickets can encourage a quick, reflective practice while also providing teachers with invaluable information about what their kids think they are learning.

 - What was their process?

 - How did they think through the task?

 - What strategies did they use to complete the task?

 Math teachers can ask students to explain in detail their process for solving a problem.
 English teachers can ask students to explain why they selected a piece of textual evidence to support a claim or why they organized a piece of writing in a particular way.

 It can be challenging for students to articulate their process and why they made the decisions they made, so asking them to record a 90-second explanation helps them build this vocabulary, develop a metacognitive practice, and learn from their peers’ explanations.